google/draco/README.md

 Command Line Applications
 ------------------------

-The default target create from the build files will be the draco_encoder and draco_decoder command line applications.
-For both applications if you run them without any arguments or `-h`, the applications will output the usage and options.
+The default target created from the build files will be the `draco_encoder` and `draco_decoder` command line applications.
+For both applications, if you run them without any arguments or `-h`, the applications will output usage and options.

 Encoding Tool
 -------------

-`draco_encoder` will read OBJ or PLY files as input and output Draco encoded files.
+`draco_encoder` will read OBJ or PLY files as input, and output Draco-encoded files.
 We have included Stanford's [Bunny] mesh for testing.
 The basic command line looks like this: